 Further information

-- The official company name is “Simply Strive.”
-Per Zoominfo it is headquartered at 1414 Shore District Dr, Apt 3320, Austin, Texas 78741, a 10-min drive from the above mailing address located inside Scan Mailboxes Solutions.
+- The official company name is “Simply Strive” and it started as a digital marketing company.
+Per Zoominfo it is headquartered at 1414 Shore District Dr, Apt 3320, Austin, Texas 78741.
+Ads are produced in Romania by Paul-Cristian Muresan.
+People in Colombia, Venezuela, and Serbia contribute to the Facebook page content in some way.
 To the best of my knowledge the company has no research or testing facilities.

-- The containers are sold as wasp traps by Xiamen Consolidates Manufacture and Trading Company, a Chinese firm specializing in pests.
-The traps are shipped on container ships to various ports in California and Washington and then driven to a warehouse in Ohio where orders are fulfilled.
+- The containers, which are wasp traps, are manufactured by Xiamen Consolidates Manufacture and Trading Company.
+Tens of thousands are sent via container ships to various ports in California and Washington and then driven to a warehouse in Akron, Ohio, where orders are fulfilled.
+Each trap costs approximately $0.69.

 - The owner of Tougher Than Tom likely got into the mosquito-control business from fellow Austin resident Nick Olnyk, founder of Grandpa Gus, a company that had an identical product lineup before being sold a few years ago.
-I think Collins copied the “folksy, honest grandpa” marketing schtick from Grandpa Gus.
-Same grift.
+Collins even copied the “folksy, honest grandpa” marketing schtick from Grandpa Gus.
+Grandpa Tom is just a marketing fiction, not a real person.

-- I think the owner used to be married to Brandi Dugal, the inventor of the Fidget Game for teaching reading (see Shark Tank appearance).
+- I think the owner used to be married to Brandi Dugal, the inventor of the Fidget Game for teaching reading.
+The divorce sparked her to pursue the invention.

 Other reviews